Grimm's vs Ocamora Rainbow Stacker

 Although Grimm's is a German brand, the rainbows are made in Bosnia.
 Personally we love our Grimm's products at home but we favour the German made toys compared to it's Bosnia counterparts.
 Ocamora's products are made in small batches in Spain.

 The price.
 Both brands require a bit of investment.

-If you're not ready to shell out 3 figures for a toy, we stil think the Grimm's Medium rainbow is a great place to start if you have a young toddler.
+If you're not ready to shell out 3 figures for a toy, we still think the Grimm's Medium rainbow is a good place to start if you have a young toddler.
 Although the smaller size might not have as many uses as it's larger counterparts, it is a good proof of concept to see if you're willing to invest further.
 Not to mention, the piece is still beautiful.

 If price is not a main factor, we recommend going for the rainbow you're most drawn to - based on shape and colors available.
 We do love that Ocamora offers such a wide variety of colors to choose from.
 One thing to note is that Grimm's offer many complementary toys that can be used to build with your large rainbow.
 Although we believe you can still mix and match, but the size and number of the pieces are intented to go with the large rainbow.
 Both brand uses the same stains, so you'll be able to match your arches easily within the same brand.

 Both brands are made from natural wood that can contain visible knots, note that this is a natural characteristic of the wood and is not considered an imperfection.
 This is something that we think is important to highlight when customers are purchasing natural wooden toys as this is something you might not find on mass produced wooden toys - which is normally made of ply wood.

 We hope this was helpful.
 If you end up choosing Ocamora or want to see more products, see our listings in our online shop.